 As we look at the profile of an apostate, we should also be encouraged to contend earnestly for the faith so let us begin.
 Jude lists the attributes that are common traits of apostates.
 Some will have them all while others will have fewer.
 We have already seen the first three attributes in v4 where Jude tells us that apostates are ungodly, morally perverted, and have denied Christ.

-The phrase, “turning the grace of our God into lasciviousness,” describes people involved in “unrestrained vice” or “gross immorality.”
+The phrase, “turn the grace of our God into licentiousness,” describes people involved in “unrestrained vice” or “gross immorality.”
 This means they have shameless lifestyles while irreverently flaunting God’s grace by indulging in unchecked and open immorality.